87891099_153810289413907_4283470110930239488_n.jpg

 ada agina-Ude

-Ada Agina-Ude is a retired journalist with 20+ years of experience in journalism working with the federal ministry of information and culture, a gender development expert with 20 years of experience working with the Gender And Development Action (GADA).
+Ada Agina-Ude is a retired journalist with over 20 years of experience in journalism at the Federal Ministry of Information and Culture.
+She is also a gender development expert with two decades of experience at Gender and Development Action (GADA).

-Ada Agina-Ude has consulted for various organisations including Federal Ministry of Women Affairs, UNESCO, UNIFEM, Action Aid, CIDA, ODI, UNDP, UNICEF, TMG, WARDC, CDD and DFID.
-Her core areas of focus include training on gender and development, research and publications, gender mainstreaming, gender budgeting, lobbying, advocacy and social mobilisation.
-She has contributed to boosting women’s rights advocacy in Nigeria through project design and implementations and project-based publications including reports and research findings.
+Ada has consulted for a range of organizations, including the Federal Ministry of Women Affairs, UNESCO, UNIFEM, Action Aid, CIDA, ODI, UNDP, UNICEF, TMG, WARDC, CDD, and DFID.
+Her core areas of focus include training on gender and development, research and publications, gender mainstreaming, gender budgeting, lobbying, advocacy, and social mobilization.
+Ada has significantly contributed to advancing women’s rights advocacy in Nigeria through project design, implementation, and related publications, including reports and research findings.